not-dalia/qudwa/_mentors/english/majd_abdulghani.md

 categories: en
 name: Majd Abdulghani
 jobtitle: Research Technician II
-workplace: Howard Hughes Medical Institute | University of Michigan
+workplace: University of Michigan
 shortbio: >-
   I’m a geneticist in the Cheung Lab at the University of Michigan.
-I’m interested in the role of RNA in regulating gene expression.
 My long-term goals are to make significant contributions to the field of genetics and to mitigate racial and gender disparity in STEM fields.
 longbio: >-